Cobra Trap: Contents

 When Peter O'Donnell brought his comic strip to a close five years later he chose to do so with a more upbeat story promising future adventures.
 In addition, the literary canon does not exist in the same continuity as the comic strip (owing to situations and characters differing.)

-In 2002, a comic book adaptation of "The Dark Angels" was published in Scandinavia as a postscript to the British Modesty Blaise daily strip; Enrique Badia Romero, the final artist on the Evening Standard comic strip, adapted the story for the publication.
+In 2002, a comic book adaptation of "The Dark Angels" was published in Sweden as a postscript to the British Modesty Blaise daily strip; Enrique Badia Romero, the final artist on the Evening Standard comic strip, adapted the story for the publication.
 To date its only English-language publication has been in the American magazine Comics Revue.

 Elements of several other stories (in particular "Old Alex" and "Bellman") also appeared in the comic strip prior to being featured in Cobra Trap.

 The original first edition cover art for Cobra Trap was a painting of Modesty Blaise by Jim Holdaway, who had drawn the original comic strip for O'Donnell from 1963 until his death in 1970.

 Cobra Trap was at one point considered one of the rarest of the Modesty Blaise book series as it is the only one that was not initially made available in paperback and the hardcover editions went out of print and are considered collectables.
 However, Souvenir Press released a paperback edition of the collection in 2006, 10 years after the hardcover release, putting the book into wide circulation again.